-Mention the website of your previous place(s) of work, so the recruiter gets an idea of where you have worked / what you have worked with.
+Indicate the website of your previous place(s) of work, so the recruiter gets an idea of where and you have worked with.

 Mention 1 or 2 references at the bottom of the CV.
 References - with full name, professional role, e-mail and/or phone number - should be able to speak English or a Scandinavian language in case they are contacted by an employer/recruiter.